-Crater Lake NP Topographic Map Recommended for trips
+Crater Lake NP Topographic Map

 Plants & Animals of Crater Lake Nat'l Park This folding, waterproof pocket guide will help you identify the park's most visible species.
 11 pages, \$6.95.
 Volcanoes

 Guide to the National Parks of the United States This best-selling book from National Geographic features 380 stunning photos and 80 color maps.
-480 pages, \$26.00.
+480 pages, \$28.00.

 Trees to Know in Oregon Tree identification is easy and enjoyable with this photo-packed, fact-filled guide.
 153 pages, \$18.00.
 Other Useful Items

 The Mountain That Became a Lake CD Listen to this CD as you drive the park's roads.
-Park rangers and American Indians share facts, stories, and insight about Crater Lake.
+Scientists, park rangers, and Klamath Indians share facts, stories, and insight about Crater Lake.
 60 minutes, \$16.95.